frangam/wound-healing/README.md

 ## Citing PWPF

+The Predicting Wound Progress Framework (PWPF) is a registered intellectual property in Andalusia, Spain (reference: XXX).
+Despite its proprietary status, it can be freely used for research purposes, given that proper citation is provided.

-If you use PWPF in your research, please use the following BibTeX entry.
+If you use PWPF in your research, please use the following BibTeX entry:

 ```
 @misc{Garcia-Moreno-PWPF,